thixd/Food-story/README.md

 Also, you can find our deployed web service demo at https://foodstory-c6226.firebaseapp.com/

+Main of app in src/App.js
+Other elements can be found in src/components

 Demo
 ===
 Foodstory includes 2 majors part: private diary and public social media for food <br/>